vsimakhin/web-logbook/README.md

 ## [Unreleased]

+- Update: Set start of the week to Monday for the date fields
 - New: Added badges on the navigation panel for very soon expiring and expired licenses, configurable from the Settings page.

 ## [3.14.0] - 07.10.2025